How AI makes data-driven decisions possible in recruiting

 All of these are easy-to-verify pieces of information that are essential to hiring top talent every time.
 Here are a few ways recruiting leaders can improve their data-driven decision-making as it relates to recruiting and hiring:

-- Research promising candidates.
 If someone seems like an attractive candidate on paper, look for particulars that confirm (or deny) that hunch.
 This could be time spent with a company, LinkedIn reviews, or other resources.

 JetBlue Airways previously listed “niceness” as the most crucial trait its flight attendants should possess.
 After partnering with the University of Pennsylvania’s Wharton School of Business on a consumer data survey, JetBlue found that customers valued helpfulness above other attributes.
 To its credit, the company took that information and incorporated it into its next round of hiring.
 HR analytics can narrow searches and fuel data-driven decision-making.

-- Look into hiring trends.
 Look at how similar candidates or similar job searches have fared and then apply those findings to your current crop of candidates.
 Big data decision-making is built on spotting successful patterns to replicate and unsuccessful ones to avoid.
 Most AI tools will do this for you.

 Workforce analytics can help companies improve productivity by pinpointing habits of effective employees and applying those tendencies to team members or areas of the company that need bolstering.
 Take insightful information into your data-based decision-making to pick up trends and solidify your strategy.

-- Show recruiters successful techniques.
 Pull data regarding successful hires and use them as examples for recruiters to follow.
 Do a deep dive into numbers to determine which candidates look for which jobs, encouraging recruiters to look for that information when making data-informed decisions.

 Using data to drive organizational decisions can be a massive undertaking without a solid foundation.
-Once the strategy is locked in, find a way to make the transition seamless so that data-backed decision-making operates as intended.
+Once the hiring strategy is locked in, find a way to make the transition seamless so that data-backed decision-making operates as intended.

 Implementing data into recruiting practices